K1329284/EPE/README.txt

   FLICKERING (FRAMES EXISTING, FRAMES MISSING)
-  MOVING (X TRAVEL DISTANCE, Y TRAVEL DISTANCE, TURN AROUND TIME) COLOR (RED, GREEN, BLUE, OPACITY) or COLOR (#COLOR_NAME) There's the five.
+  MOVING (X TRAVEL DISTANCE, Y TRAVEL DISTANCE, TURN AROUND TIME) COLOR (RED, GREEN, BLUE, OPACITY) or COLOR (#COLOR_NAME)

+  There's the five.

+  Crumbling boxes shrink after being interacted with until disappearing for 5x their crumbling time.
   Flickering exists for FRAMES EXISTING amount of frames before vanishing for FRAMES MISSING amount of frames.
-It's not just visual, the object literally doesn't exist during MISSING phase.
+It's not just visual, the box literally doesn't exist during MISSING phase.
-  Moving objects travel their x and y distance in the time given in frame before turning around and going back at the same rate.
+  Moving boxes travel their x and y distance in the time given in frame before turning around and going back at the same rate.
-  Color values go from 0-255, and color names can be basic colors or names of platforms.
+  Color values go from 0-255, and color names can be basic colors or names of boxes.
 You could make a path that has the color of a hole to trick people with that!
   Here's all color presets (#):
     WALL
     STONE